HarshPatel5940/PythonPractice/README.md

 ## Practice Python and Improvise Your Skills

-`Note: This a Rewrite of the Previous School Folder.`
+Note: This a Rewrite of the Previous School Folder. `Updated Structure and all`